MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 If you get this error, ensure that the image name is fully correct.
 You should check the registry name, registry login server, the repository name, and the tag.
 A common mistake is that the login server "azureacr.io" is specified instead of "azurecr.io".

 > [!NOTE]
-> When the image name isn't fully correct, the [401 Unauthorized error](#401-unauthorized-error) also may happen because AKS always tries anonymous pull no matter whether the container registry has enabled anonymous pull access.
+> When the image name isn't fully correct, the [401 Unauthorized error](#401unauthorizederror) also may happen because AKS always tries anonymous pull no matter whether the container registry has enabled anonymous pull access.

-### 403 Forbidden error
+### <a id="403forbiddenerror" />403 Forbidden error

 > Failed to pull image "\<acrname>.azurecr.io/\<repository\:tag>": rpc error: code = Unknown desc = failed to pull and unpack image "\<acrname>.azurecr.io/\<repository\:tag>": failed to resolve reference "\<acrname>.azurecr.io/\<repository\:tag>": failed to authorize: failed to fetch anonymous token: unexpected status: 403 Forbidden